HMAS Pioneer: Operational history

 Pioneer spent the majority of 1900 in British waters, before sailing for the Mediterranean Fleet under the command of Commander Hugh Evan-Thomas on 15 November.
 Commander George Hope was appointed in command on 5 July 1902, taking up the command later that month after a visit by the ship to Brindisi.
 In late December 1902 she was in Greek waters when she visited Astakos in the Ionian Sea with HMS Irresistible and HMS Bulwark.
+Early the following year she took part in a three-weeks cruise with other ships of her squadron in the Greek islands around Corfu.
+While there, Pioner collided with the cruiser HMS Orwell on 30 January 1903, during night exercises near Corfu.
+Orwell's bow was cut off in the collision with the loss of 15 of her crew.

 The ship remained in the Mediterranean until returning to Chatham on 20 November 1904.
 Pioneer was decommissioned until 5 September 1905, when she was reactivated for service as a drill ship with the Australian Squadron of the Royal Navy.

 On 29 November 1912, Pioneer was decommissioned and gifted to the Australian government, who commissioned the ship as part of the Royal Australian Navy on 1 March 1913.
 Initially used as a tender for the naval base at Garden Island, New South Wales, Pioneer was refitted during the second half of 1913, and on 1 January 1914, was reassigned for reservist training.